Brendan Rodgers Preview, Player Props: Rockies vs. Dodgers

 Brendan Rodgers At The Plate

-- Rodgers has seven doubles, a triple, two home runs and 10 walks while batting .256.
+- Rodgers is hitting .263 with eight doubles, a triple, three home runs and 10 walks.

+- Rodgers is batting .333 with two homers during his last outings and is riding a four-game hitting streak.

-- In 40 games played this year, he has hit a homer in just two of them.
+- Looking at the 41 games he has played this season, he's hit a home run in three of them (7.3%), and in 1.7% of his trips to the dish.

-- Rodgers has had at least one RBI in 30.0% of his games this year (12 of 40), with two or more RBI five times (12.5%).
-He has also accounted for three or more of his team's runs in one contest.
+- Rodgers has driven home a run in 13 games this season (31.7%), including more than one RBI in 12.2% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.